akauppi/GroundLevel-firebase-es/packages/app/README.md

 The mode needs `firebase.staging.js` in the project's root, to find the staging project.
 Instructions for creating it are in the root `README`.

+>Note: You can choose another project by `ENV=abc npm run dev:online`.

 #### Launch! 🚀

 Launch the server:

 ```
 $ npm run dev:online
 ...